 "The term carcinogen denotes a chemical substance or a mixture of chemical substances which induce cancer or increase its incidence" (UNECE, 2004, p.
 167).
 An alternate definition is that carcinogenic substances are ones that "induce tumors (benign or malignant), increase their incidence or malignancy, or shorten the time of tumor occurrence when they are inhaled, injected, dermally applied, or ingested" (Maurici, et al., 2005, p.
 177).

 Carcinogens are classified according to their mode of action as genotoxic or nongenotoxic carcinogens.
 Genotoxic carcinogens initiate carcinogenesis by direct interaction with DNA, resulting in DNA damage or chromosomal aberrations that can be detected by genotoxicity tests (OECD, 2006).
-Nongenotoxic carcinogens are agents that, at least initially, directly interact with DNA.
+Nongenotoxic carcinogens are agents that, at least initially, are devoid of direct interaction with DNA.
 These indirect modifications to DNA structure, amount, or function may result in altered gene expression or signal transduction (OECD, 2006).
 In animal studies, most potent mutagens are also found to be carcinogenic (Maurici, et al., 2005, p.
 177).
 Substances that induce tumors in animals are considered as presumed or suspected human carcinogens until convincing evidence to the contrary is presented (UNECE, 2004, p.
 167).

 The Animal Test(s)